TJU-DRL-LAB/AI-Optimizer/README.md

 **Environment (and Task) Representation**.

-The central contribution of this repo is **A Unified Algorithmic Framework (Implementation Design) of SSRL Algorithm**, with the ultimate goal of establishing the ecology of SSRL.
+The central contribution of this repo is **A Unified Algorithmic Framework (Implementation Design) of SSRL Algorithm**, with the ultimate goal of establishing the ecology of SSRL, as illustrated below.

 <div align=center><img align="center" src="./ssrl/assets/Ecology_of_SSRL.png" alt="Ecology of SSRL" style="zoom:40%;" /></div>